Niharika1-hash/Huffman-Coding/README.md

 OUTPUT: A .txt file containing the encoded version of the text input from the input file in a specified location.

-The IDE used to is Eclipse 2020-03.
+The IDE used is Eclipse 2020-03.
 The required sub-packages/sub-directories are a part of the java's default package itself.

 Data Structures used:
 Hash Table ( Implemented using HashMap class belonging to java.util, also known as Java's Collection Framework)